 The single member LLC is taxed the same way as that of a sole proprietorship.
 However, the difference lies in the liability that is assumed.

 While a sole proprietor’s assets are at risk in case he or she gets sued, a single member LLC’s business is targeted in case of a lawsuit.
 That is because a sole proprietor’s business and personal assets are viewed under the same umbrella.

 If you do not set up a single member LLC, your home, personal assets, and personal bank account can be at risk if you are sued as a sole proprietor.

-Overall, establishing a sole proprietorship exposes a business to a greater risk with respect to personal liability.
+Overall, establishing a sole proprietorship exposes a business to the greater risk concerning personal liability.

 What Is a Single Member LLC Operating Agreement?